biocore-ntnu/epic/README.md

 The MIT-licensed code is available at https://github.com/endrebak/epic Please post issues, questions, docrequests or whatever is on your mind on the [epic google groups forum](https://groups.google.com/forum/#!forum/epic-chip-seq).

-To see what issues are currently being worked on, please use the [waffle board](https://waffle.io/endrebak/epic).
+The [documentation](http://bioepic.readthedocs.io/en/latest/) is currently being worked on.

 <!-- If you use, or intend to use epic, please say hi in this google -->
 <!-- groups -->